llvm/llvm-project/README.md

 # ClangIR (CIR)

 For more information see https://clangir.org.
-The rest of this document fallbacks to llvm-project's default `README.td`.
+The rest of this document fallbacks to llvm-project's default `README.md`.

 ---